 Fill the gap between spring and summer with style Allium ‘Purple Rain’ has open, starry umbels up to 15cm across that will dazzle for a month or more.
-For us they begin around mid October and continue into December, aging gracefully to shades of straw.
+For us they begin around mid October and continue to impress into December, aging gracefully to shades of straw.
+Such excellent value.

 Allium ‘Purple Rain’ is a hybrid of A. ‘Purple Sensation’ and A. christophii and flowers just after A. ‘Purple Sensation’.

 Alliums are tough, hardy, and beautiful too!
 As members of the onion family, their bruised, or crushed foliage smells just like onions.